Cannabis extract shows promise for rare genetic disorder in new trial

 Summary

-This study tests a cannabis plant extract with very low THC (NTI164) in 40 females aged 4-25 with Rett syndrome, a rare genetic condition causing severe physical and mental challenges.
-Participants will receive either NTI164 or a placebo, then switch after a period.
-The goal is to see if NTI164 safely reduces core symptoms like anxiety, communication problems, and movement issues, building on earlier positive results.
+This study tests a cannabis plant extract called NTI164, which has very low THC (the compound that causes a high), in 40 females aged 4-25 with Rett syndrome, a rare genetic condition causing severe physical and mental challenges.
+Participants will receive either NTI164 or a placebo, then switch after a period, to see if the treatment safely reduces symptoms like anxiety, breathing problems, and trouble communicating.
+The goal is to improve daily life, not to cure the condition.

 Disclaimer Read more